ndronos/c-nomorph/Klemens.md

-and leave you to work it out for yourself, which is why you can find C detractors who will say self-dissonant things like `C is over 40 years old, so you have to write everything from scratch in it`
+and leave you to work it out for yourself, which is why you can find C detractors who will say self-dissonant things like `C is over 40 years old, so you have to write everything from scratch in it` they never worked out how to link to a library.